-HUMSVC 10520105 Introduction to Human Services
+HUMSVC 10520105 Introduction to Human Services 3 Credits/Units

 Examines the scope, values and principles of the human service profession.
 Introduces the typical roles and duties of human service workers.
 Students assess their own motivations, attitudes and interests.
 In addition to the regular classroom hours, 45 hours of volunteer work in a community human services agency are required.
-Prerequisites: Human Services Associate course prerequisites.

-HUMSVC 10520106 Orientation to Human Services Populations
+Orientation to Human Services Populations